ntdt/tech-challenge/README.md

 Use `make logging` to provision EFK stack.

+Forward port 5601 for Kibana:

+> `kubectl get pods -n kube-logging` to get the name of the pod kibana
-Forward port 5601 for Kibana `kubectl port-forward kibana-866c457776-hlzqt 5601:5601 -n kube-logging` then access to http://localhost:5601
+> `kubectl port-forward kibana-866c457776-hlzqt 5601:5601 -n kube-logging` then access to http://localhost:5601